Heat Stroke Treatment Clinic Q&A

 • Rapid and shallow breathing

 • Weak and racing pulse

-For an appointment with us at Priority Urgent Care, or more information about heat stroke treatment, we welcome you to call us, schedule an appointment through our website.
-We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, and Rocky Hill CT.
+For an appointment with us at Priority Urgent Care or more information about heat stroke treatment, we welcome you to contact us, schedule an appointment through our website.
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!

 Additional Services You May Need

 ▸ DOT Physicals

 ▸ Worker’s Injury Treatment